CodingGarden/seedling-school-01-frontend-project/README.md

   * Demonstrate your ability to build basic multi page frontend websites
   * Demonstrate your ability to deploy a website to the web so anyone can access it
   * Demonstrate your ability to debug code with the chrome / firefox dev tools
-  * Demonstrate your ability to manage a project with a tool like trello
+  * Demonstrate your ability to manage a project with a tool like trello or github projects
   * Demonstrate your ability to create wireframes and implement those wireframes
-  * Demonstrate your ability to complete a project to MVP (Minimum Viable Product) with 1.5 weeks
+  * Demonstrate your ability to complete a project to MVP (Minimum Viable Product) within 1.5 weeks
   * Demonstrate your ability to use a REST API tool to test requests to a 3rd party API
 * HTML
   * Demonstrate your ability to create html pages that link to each other